litmuschaos/litmus-go/README.md

 [![YouTube Channel](https://img.shields.io/badge/YouTube-Subscribe-red)](https://www.youtube.com/channel/UCa57PMqmz_j0wnteRa9nCaw)
 <br><br>

-- This repo consists of Litmus Chaos Experiments written in golang.
+This repo consists of Litmus Chaos Experiments written in golang.
 The examples in this repo are good indicators of how to construct the experiments in golang: complete with steady state checks, chaosresult generation, chaos injection etc.., post chaos checks, create events and reports for observability and configure sinks for these.

-**NOTE**

-- This repo can be viewed as an extension to the [litmuschaos/litmus](https://github.com/litmuschaos/litmus) repo in the sense that the litmus repo also houses a significant set of experiments, built using ansible.
+**NOTE**: This repo can be viewed as an extension to the [litmuschaos/litmus](https://github.com/litmuschaos/litmus) repo.
 The litmus repo will also continue to be the project's community-facing meta repo housing other important project artifacts.
 In that sense, litmus-go is very similar to and therefore a sister repo of [litmus-python](https://github.com/litmuschaos/litmus-python) which houses examples for experiment business logic written in python.

 ## Litmus SDK